Measurement of the mean excitation energy of liquid argon: Fit procedure

-For the on-axis result, it was found that the data prefers a sharper Bragg peak than the prediction.
-The largest discrepancy arises from the data taken at 8.8\,mm, although the data at other positions also tends to prefer a sharper peak.
+It was found that the on-axis data prefers a sharper Bragg peak than the prediction under the naive assumption that the detector signal is simply proportional to energy deposition.
+This is particularly pronounced with the data taken at 8.8\,mm, although the data at other positions also tends to prefer a sharper peak.
 We investigated whether the 8.8\,mm data could be flawed, but did not find any evidence of this.
-For instance, it was not taken first or last, and the data from pulses immediately before and after it (11.9\,mm and 15.1\,mm, respectively) lies directly on the best fit line.
+For instance, it was not taken first or last (see Table~\ref{tab:order}), and the data from pulses immediately before and after it (11.9\,mm and 15.1\,mm, respectively) are not similarly lower than expected.
 Beam monitoring did not show the 8.8\,mm pulses to be abnormal, and we could independently confirm this from the magnitude of the beam background observed in the obtained images.
-This discrepancy will be discussed further in sections~\ref{sec:scintillator}, \ref{sec:beam} and \ref{sec:mcconsistency}.

-Given this unexpected feature, in determining the central value of our result, we exclude the data from 8.8\,mm to lessen the discrepancy between data and simulation. \Fig{realdatafit} shows the difference in the fit with and without this exclusion.
-Note that the curves almost exactly coincide for the falling edge around 16\,mm.
-It is primarily this edge which sets the \ivalue, making the details elsewhere relatively unimportant to the result.
-The extracted \ivalue differs by only 0.5\,eV between these two fits, and another 0.5\,eV if the next group of data points at 11.1\,mm is also excluded.
-This problem either does not occur in the off-axis data, or is obscured by the large uncertainties.
+We investigated several detector effects and determined that the observed shape could be explained via a combination of quenching in the scintillator and different emission spectrum of the scintillator as a function of particle dE/dx, convoluted with the camera's spectral response.
+These effects, and systematic uncertainties associated with them, will be discussed at length in sections~\ref{sec:scintillator} and \ref{sec:beam}.